 401(k) Plan.
 The 401(k) provides HomeTrust Bank employees with an opportunity to save for retirement on a tax-advantaged basis plan.
 All employees are eligible to participate for purposes of elective deferrals on their date of hire, with participation commencing on the first day of the plan year quarter coinciding with or next following the employee's date of hire.
-An employee becomes eligible to participate for purposes of matching contributions and nonelective contributions on the first day of the plan year quarter coinciding with or next following the date the employee satisfies the eligibility requirements for matching contributions.
+An employee becomes eligible to participate for purposes of matching contributions and nonelective contributions after the employee has completed one year of service and attained age 21, with participation commencing for purposes of matching contributions and nonelective contributions on the first day of the plan year quarter coinciding with or next following the date the employee satisfies the eligibility requirements for matching contributions.
 During 2011, participants were permitted to make salary reduction contributions to the 401(k) Plan of up to 100% of their annual salary, up to a maximum of \$16,500.
 In addition, participants who have attained age 50 may defer an additional \$5,500 annually as a 401(k) "catch-up" contribution.
 All contributions made by participants are before-tax contributions.
 During fiscal 2011, HomeTrust Bank matched employee contributions dollar for dollar up to 6% of compensation.
 All participant 401(k) contributions and earnings are fully and immediately vested.
-All matching contributions and nonelective contributions and earnings thereon vest in 20% annual increments after two years of service (with full vesting after six years of service), provided that a participant is always 100% vested in his or her matching and nonelective contributions if the participant is employee on or after age 59 ^{1/2} or if the participant's employment terminates due to death or disability.
-Participants may invest amounts contributed by them, as well as employer contributions, to their 401(k) plan.
-Hardship distributions are also permitted.
+All matching contributions and nonelective contributions and earnings thereon vest in 20% annual increments after two years of service (with full vesting after six years of service), provided that a participant is always 100% vested in his or her matching and nonelective contributions if the participant is employed on or after age 59 1⁄2 or if the participant's employment terminates due to death or disability.
+Participants may invest amounts contributed by them, as well as employer contributions, to their 401(k) accounts in one or more investment options available under the 401(k) plan.
+Participants are permitted to borrow against their account balance in the 401(k